As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-• Threaded drain plug and stainless steel hinges
+• Threaded drain plug for easy draining

 Pros